-If you think that vintage outburst is the only fresh logo trend in 2023, let me prove wrong.
-Modern typeface aesthetic will have plenty of room to show all its aspects in logotypes, and we’ll finally see those fancy fonts in action!
-2021 was announced as the year of experimental typography — precisely when we saw the first glitchy and wavy types.
+If you think that vintage outburst is the most aesthetic logo trend in 2023, let me prove you wrong.
+Modern typography will have plenty of room to show all its aspects in logotypes, and we’ll finally see those fancy fonts in action!
+2023 was announced as the year of experimental typography — precisely when we saw all those glitchy, wavy, and chrome types.
 Since then, they remain all the rage, and large type foundries on Creative Market and My Fonts release one best-seller after another.

-Nucao isn’t the only company that gave a go to experimental typography and apparently profited from it.
-There are more: deliveries, food producers, convenience stores, and other companies targeting broad audiences.
+Nucao isn’t the only company that gave a go to experimental typography and profited from it.
+There are others: deliveries, food producers, convenience stores, and other companies targeting broad audiences.
+More and more each month, and even more rebrandings are yet to come!
 Something massive’s happening and proving that fewer people fear fancy branding, and well, fewer branding designers and businesses fear logo trends.

 Sans Serif Logos

 The motivation to refuse fancy fonts is simple — it’s much easier to work with sans serif fonts.
 Adapting them to different screens and canvas sizes for various social media platforms and mobile apps is less complicated, so they fit responsive logos more.
 What’s funny is that a couple of years ago, we observed an opposite process: many companies switched from sans serifs to serifs, as the retro design was hugely popular.
 Today, despite retromania getting back on stage, the healthy pragmatism is still there, and we can be sure to see lots of reserved sans serif text-based logos.